Mike Madigan

-Michael Madigan (born April 19, 1942) is an American politician and convicted felon who is the former speaker of the Illinois House of Representatives.
-A member of the Democratic Party, he was the longest-serving leader of any state or federal legislative body in the history of the United States, having held the position for all but two years from 1983 to 2021.
-He served in the Illinois House from 1971 to 2021.
-He represented the 27th District from 1971 to 1983, the 30th district from 1983 to 1993, and the 22nd district from 1993 to 2021.
-This made him the body's longest-serving member and the last legislator elected before the Cutback Amendment.
+Michael Joseph Madigan (born April 19, 1942) is an American politician who was the Speaker of the Illinois House of Representatives.
+A member of the Democratic Party, he was the longest-serving leader of any legislative body, state or federal, in the history of the United States.
+From 1983 until 2021, he held the position for all but two years.
+Considered the state's political boss, Madigan was a powerful figure in the Democratic Party of Illinois until his resignation from office in 2021.
+He was later convicted of bribery, wire fraud, and other criminal offenses arising from his time in office.